tQsW/encrypted-ice-candidates/draft-ietf-mmusic-encrypted-ice-candidates.md

 Pre-Shared Key Cipher Suite {#ciphersuite}
 ------------------------------------------

-ICE agents that implement this proposal pre-share keys for ciphersuites based on symmetric-key algorithms.
+ICE agents that implement this proposal pre-share keys for cipher suites based on symmetric-key algorithms.
 The mechanism of sharing such information is outside the scope of this document.
 The implementation MUST support the Advanced Encryption Standard (AES) algorithm and its operation in the CTR, CBC